mlescobar/Predict-house-prices/README.md

  # Predicting houses

-The following project aims to predict the price of a house in Boston based on the number of rooms it has.
-This project uses a simple linear regression method.
+The following projects aim to predict the price of a house in Boston based on the number of rooms it has.
+Every version uses a different model to predict the price.